stephen-zhao/sophii.co/README.md

 This repo is a collection of javascript files to support the website [sophii.co](sophii.co).

 ## Usage

 The easiest way to use the scripts from this repo is to CDN directly to the distributable JS files.

-Both scripts currently require `jQuery`, so it must be imported before any [sophii.co](sophii.co) scripts are sourced.
-See <https://code.jquery.com/>.

 ### avoidance.js